kelvan/gardena-smartsystem-prometheus-exporter/README.md

 # Disclaimer

-This is not an official Gardena project, use own your own risk!
+This is not an official Gardena project, use at your own risk!

 ## Getting Started